Chetham's Library: History

-The manor house of the Lord of the Manor, in the centre of the medieval town of Manchester, stood on a sandstone bluff, at the confluence of the River Irwell and the River Irk.
+The manor house of the lord of the manor, in the centre of the medieval town of Manchester, stood on a sandstone bluff, at the confluence of the River Irwell and the River Irk.
 In 1421 the rector of the parish church, Thomas de la Warre (Lord of the manor of Manchester), obtained a licence from Henry V to refound the church as a collegiate foundation.
 He donated his manor house for use as the college of priests' buildings for the collegiate church (later to be the cathedral).
 There was accommodation for the warden, eight fellows, four clerks, and six choristers.

 The Manchester Free Grammar School for Lancashire Boys was built between the church and the college buildings between 1515 and 1518.
-The college was dissolved in 1547 by the Chantries Act and sold to the Earl of Derby.
+The college was dissolved in 1547 by the Chantries Act 1547 (1 Edw.
+6. c.
+14) and sold to the Earl of Derby.
 It was re-founded as a catholic foundation by Queen Mary and again disbanded by Protestant Queen Elizabeth I. In 1578 the collegiate church was re-founded by charter as Christ's College and re-occupied by the warden and fellows.
 In the Civil War it was used as a prison and arsenal.

 In 1653 the college buildings were bought with the bequest of Humphrey Chetham, for use as a free library and blue coat charity school.
 At that time there was no facility for independent study in the north of England and Chetham's will of 1651 had stipulated that the Library should be "for the use of schollars and others well affected", and instructed the librarian "to require nothing of any man that cometh into the library".
-The twenty four feoffees appointed by Humphrey Chetham set out to acquire a major collection of books and manuscripts that would cover the whole range of available knowledge and would rival the college libraries of Oxford and Cambridge.
+The 24 feoffees appointed by Humphrey Chetham set out to acquire a major collection of books and manuscripts that would cover the whole range of available knowledge and would rival the college libraries of Oxford and Cambridge.
 In order to protect the newly acquired books from rising damp the Library was housed on the first floor and, in accordance with the provisions of Chetham's will, the books were chained to the presses (bookcases).
-Twenty-four carved oak stools with 'S'-shaped hand-holds (which are still in use) were provided as seats for readers.
+Twenty-four carved oak stools with S-shaped hand-holds (which are still in use) were provided as seats for readers.